talhafakhar/talhafakhar/README.md

 	I'm a creative, results-driven full-stack software developer with experience participating in the full software development life-cycle, from planning to launch.
 Comfortable in Frontend and Backend development, I'm passionate about developing robust, full-stack applications that solve business needs.
 </h4>
 <h4 align="center">
-My experience includes working with a wide range of technologies including Laravel, Codeignitor, VueJS, ReactJS, NodeJS, ExpressJS, Django, Python Scripts, VanilaJS, AlpineJS, and AngularJS   I possess practical knowledge of database design and development, and am comfortable working with SQL (PostgreSQL, SQLite3) and NoSQL databases (MongoDB).
+My experience includes working with a wide range of technologies including Laravel, Codeignitor, VueJS, ReactJS, NodeJS, ExpressJS, Django, Python Scripts, VanilaJS, AlpineJS, and AngularJS.
+I possess practical knowledge of database design and development and am comfortable working with SQL (PostgreSQL, SQLite3) and NoSQL databases (MongoDB).
 </h4> -->

 <h4 align="center">